ceq2000/TriviaGame/README.md

 - when user clicks "Previous Question" button
 - when user clicks "Review Your Answers" button
 - when user clicks "Play Again?" button

+**The game alerts are:**
+-"Quiz Time Completed!" // Displays when time runs out or user completes the quiz -"You scored: x out of: 10" // Displays when time runs out or user completes the quiz
+- "select your answer below before proceeding" //Displays if user attempts to navigate to the next question prior to answering the current question.

 ## List of Technologies Used:
 - - -